andrewatts85/wp-notes/how-to-setup-workflow-and-automation.md

 ## Tip

 If your phone and computer are on the same wifi, you can preview your wordpress site on your phone by using a special url from the terminal provided by the `gulp watch` command.
-Just enter the url inside the red box into your phones browser to pull up the site.
+Just enter the external url inside the red box into your phones browser to pull up the site.

 [![Screen_Shot_2018-06-28_at_5.49.54_PM.png](https://s15.postimg.cc/llmnrfqqj/Screen_Shot_2018-06-28_at_5.49.54_PM.png)](https://postimg.cc/image/gzqjj357b/)